What did Jesus say about John, and how were they related?

 While Zechariah was serving in the Temple in Jerusalem, he experienced an angelic event and received news from the Archangel Gabriel.

 His prayer has been answered, and Elizabeth, his wife, will bear him a son.
-Whom he will be called John.
+He will be called John.

 And he will go before him in the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the righteous, that they may prepare for the Lord a prepared people” (Luke 1:15-17).
 Instead of rejoicing at this news, Zechariah has a rational reaction imprisoned in a simplistic understanding of things, especially in the face of an angelic event beyond his power of comprehension, forgetting the beautiful cases of childbearing in old age in Old Testament Scripture, primarily of the Patriarch Abraham and his wife Sarah, who had Isaac “in old age, at the time appointed by God” (Acts 21:2).